putyourlightson/craft-amazon-ses/README.md

 ## Documentation

-Read the documentation at [putyourlightson.com/plugins/amazon-ses »
+Learn more and read the documentation at [putyourlightson.com/plugins/amazon-ses » ](https://putyourlightson.com/plugins/amazon-ses)
-](https://putyourlightson.com/plugins/amazon-ses)

 ## License